daattali/beautiful-jekyll/simple-planners.md

 ---
 Are you often writing down mega to do lists and get frozen with overwhelm and indecision?
 This was me too!
 I remember standing in my kitchen stressed out, looking at my giant to do list and had no clue how to start. **Enter simple planning**.
 I knew something had to change, so I committed to learning a [simple planning method](The First Simple Planning Step to Take as a Beginner Planner).
 Now, after years of learning how to simple plan, I bring you: **MY SIMPLE PLANNERS**!
 Looking for **a** **simple**, **no fuss planner** that helps you stay on track without feeling overwhelmed? **My Simple Planner** was designed with _simplicity in mind_.

-**Jump to:**

-* My Simple Planner (letter size)
-* My Simple Planner Mini (Foldable - half letter size)
-* My Simple Homeschool Planner (letter size)

 ***

 ![Promo My Simple Planner](/uploads/my-simple-planner-shm.jpg "My Simple Planner SHM")

 ## MY SIMPLE PLANNER

 My Simple Planner is developed based upon my own planning method, inspired by the [bullet journaling method](www.bulletjournal.com).
 Ready to simple plan already?
 You can purchase YOUR simple planner [HERE](https://checkout.stripe.com/pay/cs_live_a1V8z7jEcwDOTYn2NeGPRdmZpxSRLM51CHXucp3TNQPw1qC9VuP8aS3z9D#fidkdWxOYHwnPyd1blppbHNgWjA0T1FER31HQU9yUnJyMzJzUklDRGd3TEZHRlJVNGJJVUhvbm5haXdGN2BQdEJmRkprbnJCfWBHSjB1aWJxQ1w3S05tf0hUTVR0aE52PUlNYmYzYEo9T09ENTVBaExHUE5qbScpJ3VpbGtuQH11anZgYUxhJz8nNz1qNTdkMlJGYFJQYWdsNmZiJyknd2BjYHd3YHcnPydtcXF1dj8qKnJycit2bGh1aWBtamhgaGpoK2ZqaConeCUl).
 You can also purchase it in a foldable mini size HERE.
 Keep in mind that you will be creating little booklets for each section of your planner - weekly dashboard, daily planning, and monthly planner.
+You can find My Simple Planner in [my Etsy Shop](https://www.etsy.com/shop/simplehomemomshop).

 ##### THE DETAILS: